antmicro/kenning/docs/source/kenning-api.md

 ### Data flow reporting

 Report rendering requires performance metrics and quality metrics.
-The flow for this is presented with grey lines and blocks in {figure:numref}`class-flow`.
+The flow for this is presented with grey lines and blocks in {numref}`class-flow`.

 On target side, performance metrics are computed and sent back to the host using the [](runtimeprotocol-api), and later passed to report rendering.
 After the output data goes through processing in the [](runtime-api) and [](modelwrapper-api), it is compared to the ground truth in the [](dataset-api) during model evaluation.